 - 4.1 Assessors will be appointed by the Kennel Club, although there may be consultation with the breed clubs/council through the BEC. - 4.2 Two breed specialist Assessors will form part of the 'panel'.
 These will usually be senior and respected breeders and judges of the breed, and ideally must have previously awarded Challenge Certificates to the breed for which the BSA is being held at least three times.
-It is accepted that for non-CC breeds and those breeds which have recently gained CC status this will not be possible and the Kennel Club will use its discretion in appointing Assessors. - 4.3 One or two non-specialist assessors will form part of the 'panel'.
+It is accepted that for non-CC breeds and those breeds which have recently gained CC status this will not be possible, and the Kennel Club will use its discretion in appointing Assessors.
+None of the dogs being assess will be owned/bred by one of the assessors, save in exceptional circumstances when all 5 could be owner and/or bred by an assessor. - 4.3 One or two non-specialist assessors will form part of the 'panel'.
 They must have judged the Group in which the breed is scheduled at Championship Show level, and preferably have previously awarded CCs in the breed or, particularly in the case of non-CC breeds, be registered at Level 4 for the breed.

-5. ROLE OF MODERATOR
+5. ROLE OF FACILITATOR

-5.1 An independent Moderator will be appointed by the Kennel Club to ensure assessments are conducted in a consistent manner with due consideration given to the opinions of all Assessors in reaching a decision on whether a Candidate has passed the assessment.
-The role of Moderator cannot be combined with that of Assessor for the same BSA and may be undertaken by a member of Kennel Club staff.
+5.1 An independent Facilitator will be appointed by the Kennel Club to ensure assessments are conducted in a consistent manner with due consideration given to the opinions of all Assessors in reaching a decision on whether a Candidate has passed the assessment.
+The role of Facilitator cannot be combined with that of Assessor for the same BSA and may be undertaken by a member of Kennel Club staff.
 See Guidance for Organisers - Annex A.